norberp/deep_ensemble_flux_inference/README.md

 # deep_ensemble_flux_inference

-This code can be used to disaggregate and gap-fill eddy covariance flux measurements based on a set of predictors, weights of surface classes, and total flux estimates using an ensemble of Baysian neural networks.
+This code can be used to disaggregate and gap-fill eddy covariance flux measurements based on a set of predictors, weights of surface classes, and total flux estimates using a Bayesian deep ensemble of neural networks.

 For eddy covariance data, the weights of surface classes could be estimated by a surface class map combined with a flux footprint model, e.g., https://footprint.kljun.net/index.php